Miami Little Refuge For Haiti's Earthquake Survivors

 LETSON: These children, especially, have a lot to deal with but even with a new life to adapt to, what stuck with me was their resiliency.
 And that leaves us with one more earthquake survivor we'd like to introduce you to.

-Mr. PETERSON JEAN-BAPTISTE: I didn't know English in Haiti.
+PETERSON JEAN: I didn't know English in Haiti.

 LETSON: Wow.
 So, you just picked it up at school?

 JEAN: Because I go to school.
 She help me learn English.
 And sometime I say I don't know something, she give me a dictionary.
 I find it.

 JEAN: Unidentified Man (Translator): He want to help that doctor too.
 He want to be a doctor like him because he help him.
 That's very nice.
 You know, when you're very grateful.
 That's very nice.